philippmuench/dna-lstm-imputer/README.md

-# dna-rnn
+# DNA sequence imputer

-This code implements multi-layer Recurrent Neural Network (RNN, LSTM, and GRU) for training/sampling from character-level language models.
-In other words the model takes one FASTA file as input and trains a Recurrent Neural Network that learns to predict the next amino acid character in a sequence.
-The RNN can then be used to generate amino acid character by character that will look like the original training data.
+multi-layer Recurrent Neural Network (LSTM) for imputation of missing DNA fragments.
+This model was trained on a large collection of bacterial chromosomes.
+DNA imputer takes one DNA sequence seed as input and can predict the next amino acid character in a sequence.
+Furthermore, the RNN can then be used to generate amino acid character by character that will look like the original training data.